 In January 2001, we entered into a collaboration agreement with Dr. Falk Pharma GmbH covering the development and commercialization of one of our compounds for the treatment of ulcerative colitis and other gastrointestinal and liver diseases.
 Upon effectiveness of the collaboration agreement, Dr. Falk Pharma paid us a \$1.0 million upfront license fee and purchased \$1.0 million of our common stock.
 We and Dr. Falk Pharma shared the development costs for the lead compound subject to the collaboration agreement.
-We and Dr. Falk Pharma have discontinued the development of the lead compound.
+We and Dr. Falk Pharma discontinued the development of the lead compound in the fourth quarter of 2004.
+There are no compounds in development under this agreement.